lejianwen/rustdesk-api/README_EN.md

    ![web_admin_gr](docs/web_admin_gr.png)
 5. You can open the web client directly for convenience:
    ![web_webclient](docs/admin_webclient.png)
-6. OAuth support: Currently, only `GitHub` is supported.
+6. OAuth support: Currently, `GitHub` and `Google`  is supported.
 You need to create an `OAuth App` and configure it in the admin panel.
    ![web_admin_oauth](docs/web_admin_oauth.png)
     - Create a `GitHub OAuth App`